Extending Visual Studio Code

 - Evolved editing - create providers for rich language support including IntelliSense, Peek, Hover, Diagnostics and much, much more

-We have two end-to-end walkthroughs to get you going on extension basics:
+We have two end-to-end tutorials to get you going on extension basics:

 - Hello World - generate a basic extension, understand an extension's folder structure, the extension manifest, learn how activation works, run and debug your extension and install it locally.